Renewable energy in Italy: Geothermal power

 Italy was the first country in the world to exploit geothermal energy to produce electricity.
+Today, all of the geothermal energy is produced by Enel Green Power, an international, world-leading renewable energy corporation focused on accelerating the energy transition around the world.
 The high geothermal gradient that forms part of the peninsula makes it potentially exploitable also in other regions; research carried out in the 1960s and 1970s identified potential geothermal fields in Lazio and Tuscany, as well as in most volcanic islands.
-Production is based in Central Italy particularly around the iconic city of Pisa.
-Installed capacity grew from 772 MW in 2010 to 824 MW by 2015.
-Geothermal power production has been on a slow upward trend since 2010 and produced an estimated 6,160 GWh of electricity in 2015.
-According to industry sources Italy was the world's sixth largest producer of geothermal electricity.
+With 34 total production plants, production is based in Central Italy, almost entirely in Tuscany, particularly around the city of Pisa.
+Installed capacity grew from 772 MW in 2010 to 916 MW by 2024, with an intended installed capacity of 1,140 by 2030.
+Geothermal power production has been on a slow upward trend since 2010, producing an estimated 5,269 GWh of electricity in 2024, placing Italy 8th in the world for geothermal energy.